CSA Programs

 Regular Veggie Share

 Organically grown veggies, herbs, and flowers fresh from our farms.
 We invite shareholders to pick your own herbs and flowers when you come to the farm each week for CSA pickup.
-A veggie share at DGS usually feeds 2–3 people per week; a share at Jack’s feeds 3-4 people.
+A veggie share at DGS usually feeds 2–3 people per week.
 The amount and variety of produce fluctuates with the season, increasing as the harvest becomes more bountiful in late summer/fall.
 Friends and family are welcome to join!
 You will receive an email each week with information about the harvest, upcoming events, and other news from the farms.

 We offer biweekly veggie shares, too!
 For those of you who may be worried about the amount of vegetables being too much for your household, you can pick up a share every other week.